guysoft/electricsheep-hd-client/README.md

 ## Registration
 Register [here](https://sheeps.triple6.org:9999/register) and follow the instructions in the email.
-The Certificated is self-signed.
+The certificated is self-signed.
 You should be fine ignoring the warning and process to the page.